manoj-mj2001/Country-Flags/README.md

 - **Bootstrap**: For responsive design and styling.
 - **HTML**: For structuring the webpage.
 - **CSS**: For custom styling and theme management.
-- **JavaScript**: For dynamic features, such as dark/light mode switching and filtering.
+- **JavaScript**: For dynamic features, such as dark/light mode switching, filtering & api integration for fetching coutries info.

 ### Live Demo: